m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ![](https://assets.omscs.io/notes/0025.png)

-As an example, let’s consider the topology below.
+As an example, let's consider the topology below.
 By running the above steps on this topology, we note that in the first round B3 receives (B2,B2,0) and (B5,B5,0), so it accepts B2 as the root.
 So in the second round it sends (B3,B2,1) to its neighbors.

 Similarly for B2; In the first round, B2 receives (B3,B3,0) and (B1,B1,0), it accepts B1 as the root.
 So in the second round B2 sends (B2,B1,1).